 The fourth – the Paradise Cafe.
 Reaching the cafe just after lunch, many other hikers had gathered waiting out the heat.
 I had burger on my brain all morning and that is what I was getting.
 While it is too early to have developed true hiker hunger I still made quick work of lunch.
 One thing I like over here is in diners/cafes that I’ve been to so far you pay for a drink once and it’s bottomless refills, plus the quick attentive table service.
 I guess wait staff need to be if living off tips.

 And the final highlight for the day – walking the final mile to the Paradise Cafe I had resolved to take a day off in Idyllwild tomorrow.
 My body says it needs a rest.
 But I didn’t have a place to stay arranged and no ride into town just yet.
 Burgers first, worries later.
 Then, as I was eating lunch with my friends a trail angel approaches and asks if anyone needs a ride into town.
 I jump at it.

 It will mean I skip 17 mile of open trail.
 I’ll probably get judgement from other hikers for not having continuous footsteps but I really don’t care.
 I will make the miles up later on, on other side trails etc…, This is my hike and they are my miles.
-You see from the Cafe you can only hike another 17 miles before there is a trail closure, requiring then to take a side trail into town and reconnecting with the PCT from Idyllwild.
+You see from the Cafe you can only hike another 17 miles before there is a trail closure, that then requires hikers to take an alternate side trail into town and reconnecting with the PCT from Idyllwild.
 Most will opt to maintain a continuous path and walk into Idyllwild.
-But my body screams rest and seems kinda silly to stay I in town 2 night, backtrack to pick up the missing miles and end up back in town again.
+But my body screams rest and seems kinda silly to stay in town 2 nights, backtrack to pick up the missing miles and end up back in town again.